-Note: There are several different applications that can create and edit plist files, in newer versions of the Mac OS, Xcode can be used, whereas in older versions an application called Property List Editor can be used.
+Note: There are several different applications that can create and edit plist files, in newer versions of macOS, Xcode can be used, whereas in older versions an application called Property List Editor can be used.
 There are also several commercially available applications for creating and editing plists.